Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Preliminaries

-\paragraph{Learning Goals} Given the above problem setting, we focus on designing an online learning algorithm that when all agents use such an algorithm, they will learn to eliminate all dominated actions with high probability in a last-iterate convergence manner.
-We remark that most of the prior work~\cite{hannan20164,freund1999adaptive,daskalakis2011near, cherukuri2017saddle, cohen2017hedging, syrgkanis2015fast, mertikopoulos2019learning, mazumdar2020gradient} in multi-agent learning either focus on full information or gradient feedback, or consider the time-average convergence, our learning objective of last-iterate convergence under noisy bandit feedback is a stronger and more stable guarantee.
+\paragraph{Learning Goals} Given the above problem setting, we focus on designing an online learning algorithm that when all agents use such an algorithm, they will learn to play rationalized strategy with high probability in a last-iterate convergence manner.
+We require that each agent's learning rule is radically (or strongly) uncoupled~\cite{hart2003uncoupled, foster2006regret} in the sense that an agent's strategy has to be adaptive to her own historical observations and meanwhile cannot depend on all other agents’ historical actions and payoffs.
+Intuitively, the motivation of uncoupled learning is to insure that any agent's strategy cannot be inferred by other agents.
+This crucially requires each agent's strategy to depend on his own information, even conditioned on other agents' information.
+Note that the coordination-based algorithm of \cite{wang2022learning} is \emph{not} uncoupled because an agent's strategy can be inferred from others' strategy profile at any time according the coordination rule specified by their algorithms.
+Conceptually similar requirement is imposed in many works on multi-agent learning~\footnote{See \cite{daskalakis2011near, farina2022near, anagnostides2022uncoupled, cai2023uncoupled}.} to avoid the degeneracy to tailored learning rules of computing approximated equilibria from estimated game payoffs.
+We also remark that many of the prior works~\footnote{See \cite{hannan20164,freund1999adaptive,daskalakis2011near, cherukuri2017saddle, cohen2017hedging, syrgkanis2015fast, mertikopoulos2019learning, mazumdar2020gradient}.} in multi-agent learning either focus on full information or gradient feedback, or consider the time-average convergence, our learning objective of last-iterate convergence under noisy bandit feedback provides arguably the strongest and most stable guarantee.